Terraform vs Pulumi

 Pulumi strengths

-Real programming languages: Python, TypeScript, Go, .NET, Java.
-Loops, abstractions, type safety.
+- Real programming languages.
+Python, TypeScript, Go, .NET, and Java.
+Loops, conditionals, abstractions, and type safety are first-class rather than templated.

 Trade-offs